jigs1188/ChatBot/README.md

 # Snello - Your Personal AI Assistant

-Snello is a command-line chatbot that helps you manage your to-do list.
-It's built with Python, LangChain, and Google's Gemini API.
+Snello is a web-based chatbot that helps you manage your to-do list.
+It's built with Python, Flask, LangChain, and Google's Gemini API.
 Snello is designed to be a simple, yet powerful, example of an AI agent that can understand and respond to your requests in a conversational way.

 ## Architecture

 The application follows a simple agentic architecture based on the LangChain library.
 Here's a breakdown of the components:

 - **main.py**: The entry point of the application.
-It handles the command-line interface (CLI), manages the conversation history, and invokes the agent.
+It runs a Flask web server that serves the web interface and handles user prompts.
 - **app/agent.py**: This is the core of the agent.
 It defines the LLM, the tools, the prompt, and the agent executor.
 - **app/tools.py**: This module contains the tools that the agent can use to interact with the outside world.
 In this case, it has tools for adding, removing, and listing to-do items.
+- **templates/index.html**: The HTML file for the web interface.
+- **static/style.css**: The CSS file for styling the web interface.
+- **static/script.js**: The JavaScript file for handling user interactions in the web interface.
 - **.env**: This file stores the `GOOGLE_API_KEY` required to use the Gemini API.
 - **todolist.json**: This file is used to persist the to-do list.